 A new school year brings new classes, new teachers and reunions with friends after summer break.
 But if you've ever noticed that the school year also brings increased sniffles, coughs and colds, you're not alone.

-"When lots of children are confined in close spaces for long periods of time, everyone's germs are shared," says Michael Lee, M.D., a pediatrician with Children's Health℠ and Associate Professor at UT Southwestern.
+"When lots of children are confined in close spaces for long periods of time, everyone's germs are shared," says Michael Lee, M.D., pediatrician with Children's Health℠ and Professor at UT Southwestern.
 "These 'germs' are mostly viruses and can linger on classroom desks, tables or doorknobs for fellow students to be exposed to."

 How can I keep my child from getting sick at school?

 Regular hand washing is the best way to prevent the spread of germs and keep your child healthy.
 Children (and adults) should wash their hands:

 - After using the bathroom

 It's important to teach your child proper hand washing steps, including scrubbing their hands for at least 20 seconds or as long as it takes to sing "Happy Birthday."
 If soap and water aren't available, your child can use a 60% alcohol-based hand sanitizer to clean their hands.
 Consider clipping a small bottle to your child's backpack for easy access.